Plates and car insurance

 As you become more experienced and start to develop good driving habits, you should be more likely to avoid incidents.
 Over time you can build up a no-claims discount.
 This could help reduce the cost of your car insurance later on.

-How can I get cheaper car insurance as a P-plate driver?
+Can I get cheaper car insurance as a P-plate driver?

-Even as a P-plate driver, there are still ways to help lower the cost of your car insurance:
+Yes, even as a P-plate driver, there are still ways to help lower the cost of your car insurance:

 • Black box telematics insurance.
 This is where a small device or app records how you drive and sends the information to your insurance provider.
 If you drive well, you could get a discount on your car insurance.